ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ---

 This is a two part series.
 This first post introduces what machine learning is, why it's a fundamental paradigm shift, what's driving performance and what some of the challenges are.
-[The second part covers energy applications of machine learning](http://adgefficiency.com/machine-learning-in-energy-part-two/).
+[The second post covers energy applications of machine learning](http://adgefficiency.com/machine-learning-in-energy-part-two/).

 ## what is machine learning

-Modern artifical intelligence is powered by **deep learning** - multiple layer artifical neural networks.
-These artifical networks are inspired by the biological neural networks in our own brain.
-Deep neural networks are why everyone is so excited about artificial intelligence.
+Modern artifical intelligence is powered by **deep learning**.
+Deep learning is why everyone is so excited about artificial intelligence.
+There is reason for the hype - deep learning is now state of the art in fundamental problems such as computer vision and natural language understanding.
+Deep learning is part of a larger group of algorithms known as **machine learning**.

 > ... the business plans of the next 10,000 startups are easy to forecast: *Take X and add AI* - Kevin Kelly

-There is reason for the hype - deep learning is now state of the art in fundamental problems such as computer vision and natural language understanding.
-But deep learning is part of a larger group of algorithms known as **machine learning**, which is contributing more than just deep neural networks.

 ![fig1]({{ '/assets/ml_energy/fig1.png' }})